barek2k2/ML_Ruby/README.md

  puts prediction
 ```

-Lets say you have some data like social credit score, yearly income and approval status.
-Now you would like to classify new person's status using DecisionTreeClassifier Algorithm
+Lets say you have some data like social credit score, yearly income and approval status(1 is approved and 0 is not approved).
+Now you would like to classify new person's approval status using DecisionTreeClassifier Algorithm
 ```
 data =  [[720, 60000, 1],
         [650, 40000, 0],